chloecortis/Single-Asset-and-Multi-Asset-Trading-Strategies-in-Stock-Markets/README.md

 # Optimal Trading Strategies for Single-Asset and Multi-Asset Portfolios

 This repository contains a comprehensive collection of outputs and results related to my dissertation on **Optimal Trading Strategies in Stock Markets**.
-The codes employed in this study are sourced from various GitHub repositories, while the theoretical framework and analysis are thoroughly documented in my dissertation.
+The codes employed in this study are sourced from two GitHub repositories, while the theoretical framework and analysis are thoroughly documented in my dissertation.

 ## Repository Structure